Consular and Public Diplomacies Blog

 Through practices that have lasted centuries, diplomacy and diplomats have established a common culture and even a "language" that is now codified in the Vienna Convention on Diplomatic Relations.
 Tech diplomacy has yet to find a standard definition; therefore, there is still a lack of understanding and awareness on both sides, diplomats and corporate executives.
 However, the first step, dialogue, is being developed through these initiatives.

 For example, representation, one of the three functions of diplomacy, can be confusing from a corporate perspective.
 It is hard to know who the company represents.
 The logical response is that it represents the shareholders, but there are not that visible, with a few exceptions.
-Nowadays, many use the term stakeholders but need to be clearly defined.
+Nowadays, many use the term stakeholders, but it needs to be clearly defined.
 Usually, the Chief Executive Officer and the executive board are the ones who make decisions and can be seen as representatives of the business.
-However, sometimes they have a narrow vision, which significantly impacts their operations.
+However, sometimes, they have a narrow vision, which significantly impacts their operations.
 Look at what they did to Twitter a few months ago.

 Diplomats and MFAs need to shake up and embrace technology, not only in the West but across the globe.
 Manor proposes the creation of a Digital Desk that "would run an MFA's digital activity [including] oversee consultations in UNESCO dealing with ethical A.I. development…and formulate digital policies" (2023).
 This could be the starting point for a new, inclusive Tech diplomacy.

-In the next delivery of the "Digital Diplomacy 4.0" project, I write about the basics of A.I. and later on about the link between diplomacy and A.I.diplomacy-40-how-artificial-intelligence-is-changing-diplomacy.html
+In the next delivery of the "Digital Diplomacy 4.0" project, I will write about the basics of AI and, later on, about the link between diplomacy and A.I.diplomacy-40-how-artificial-intelligence-is-changing-diplomacy.html.

 Below is a list of some resources on Tech diplomacy that can be useful for anybody interested in the topic.
 Let me know if I missed one, or send your suggestion via comments or email.